Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Construction of IRs in discrete basis

-Since in Poincare limit ${\bf B}$ is much greater than ${\bf J}$, as an analog of momentum one can treat ${\bf J}'$ instead of ${\bf B}$.
+Since in Poincare limit ${\bf B}$ is much greater than ${\bf J}$, as an analog of the momentum operator one can treat ${\bf J}'$ instead of ${\bf B}$.
 Then one can define rest states $e_0$ by the condition that ${\bf J}'e_0=0$.
 In this case the subspace of rest states is defined consistently since it is invariant under the action of the operators ${\bf J}'$.
 Since the operators ${\bf J}'$ and ${\bf J}"$ commute with each other, one can define the internal angular momentum of the system as a reduction of ${\bf J}"$ on the subspace of rest states.
-In particular, in Ref. \cite{lev3} we used such a construction for constructing IRs of the dS algebra in the method of $SU(2)\times SU(2)$ shift operators proposed by Hughes for constructing IRs of the SO(5) group \cite{Hughes}.
+In particular, in Ref. \cite{lev3} we used such a construction for constructing IRs of the dS algebra in the method of $SU(2)\times SU(2)$ shift operators proposed by Hughes for constructing IRs of the SO(5) group \cite{Hug}.
 In the spinless case the situation is simpler since for constructing IRs it suffices to choose only one vector $e_0$ such that

 The last requirement reflects the fact that all elements from the representation space are eigenvectors of the Casimir operator $I_2$ with the same eigenvalue.
-When the representation operators satisfy Eq. (\ref{newCR}), the numerical value of the operator $I_2$ is not as indicated after Eq. (\ref{casimir}) but
+When the representation operators satisfy Eq. (\ref{newCR}), the numerical value of the operator $I_2$ is not as indicated at the end of Sec. (\ref{IRsdS}) but

 where $w=m_{dS}^2$.
 Therefore for spinless particles the numerical value equals $w+9$.